mattdistefano/accessibility-training/readme.md

 2. Follow best practices and established patterns
 3. Use automation where viable to test for compliance
 4. Perform manual testing during development and QA
-5. Invite disabled users to participate in testing
+5. Invite disabled users to participate in QA and usability testing

 ## What are the considerations for design?